Fueled by skeptics, Huskers top Pittsburgh to roll into a national championship showdown with Wisconsin

 Not so fast.

-As soon as a block by Lauren Stivrins ended the match, a Husker fan sitting in the front row of the crowd said, ‘We’ll see you Saturday night.”
+As soon as a block by Lauren Stivrins ended the match, a Husker fan sitting in the front row said, "We’ll see you Saturday night."

-Yes you will.
-Nebraska will play Big Ten rival Wisconsin in the national championship match on Saturday.
-It will be the third time in the past five seasons Nebraska will play in the final match of the college season.
+Nebraska will play Big Ten rival Wisconsin in the 6:30 p.m. national championship match on Saturday on ESPN2.
+It will be the third time in the past five seasons Nebraska will play in season's final match.

 Nebraska (26-7) is in the championship match as the No. 10-seed in the 64-team tournament.

-“We talked all week that no one expected us or believed that we could be at this point right now, that we would be playing for a national championship,” said Nebraska senior setter Nicklin Hames.
+“We talked all week that no one expected us or believed that we could be at this point right now, that we would be playing for a national championship,” Nebraska senior setter Nicklin Hames said.

 “But I feel like we've really hit our stride at the right time and we just have this belief and we're out there playing.
 As we say, with one heart, which I think is really special.”